LiskArchive/lips/proposals/lip-nazar-architecture.md

 # Backwards compatibility

 This proposal is intended to conform to the existing blockchain protocol specification without any amendments.
-So it will be 100% backward compatible at the point when this proposal is adopted.
+So it will be 100% backwards compatible at the point when this proposal is adopted.

 # Appendix